Interesting facts about diamonds

-The Memorial Diamond is a real diamond.
-It features the same chemical, physical and optical properties as a natural diamond.
-The natural diamond is the most famous and hardest gemstone in the world.
+The memorial diamond is a real diamond, which has the same chemical, physical and optical properties as naturally formed diamonds.
+The natural diamond is the best known and hardest gemstone in the world.
 ALGORDANZA memorial diamonds also have a 10 on Mohs hardness scale, proving that they are real diamonds.

-The diamond consists of 99.9% carbon – the element of all life.
-It emerges in nature over hundreds of years inside the earth under high pressure and temperatures.
-The name diamond has its origin in the Late Latin ‘Diamantem’ and Greek ‘adamantem’, which means as much as the invincible.
+A diamond consists of 99.9% carbon – the element of life.
+It occurs naturally in the interior of the earth under enormous pressure and extremely high temperatures.
+The name Diamant comes from the late Latin “Diamatem” or Greek “Adamantem” and means something like “the invincible”.

-The better the cut, the greater is its brilliance.
+The better the cut, the stronger its brilliance, i.e. its fire.

-The ALGORDANZA Memorial Diamond is available as rough diamond.
-The rough diamond is of original beauty and reflects the uniqueness of the deceased and blooms in its pristine beauty.
+The ALGORDANZA memorial diamond is also available as an uncut rough diamond.
+The rough diamond is of original beauty and reflects the uniqueness of the deceased.